whoan/vuepress-theme-canvas/README.md

 It's due to you need a README.md in the root of the project.
 See [the installation section](#installation).

-#### I get compiling template errors

-You need to see which are the hurting files and modify them accordingly to make them markdown compliant.
-Don't know really which are the common reasons for this problem.

 #### I can't see the posts titles in the main page

 Each markdown file (your posts) need a `h1` header, so here you have a suggestion to write: